Badacadabra/JavaScript-Design-Patterns/README.md

-# PatternifyJS: JavaScript Design Patterns
+# PatternifyJS - JavaScript Design Patterns

 ## About

-PatternifyJS is a reference of the main design patterns in the JavaScript world.
-External libraries are not covered, only the core languages are.
+PatternifyJS is a reference of the main design patterns in JavaScript.
+JS libraries are not covered, but the core scripting languages around JavaScript are there.
 Here is the list of all available languages:

 * ECMAScript (Vanilla)
 	* ES5